Healthy Milkshake

 • Customize it.
 I’m starting with the classic chocolate milkshake recipe, but I included a list of equally delicious flavor combinations to choose from.

 • Milk of choice.
 I used unsweetened almond milk, but I also had luck with coconut milk, cashew milk, and dairy milk.
-For an extra boost of chocolate, use chocolate milk.
+For an extra boost of chocolate, use unsweetened chocolate almond milk (Blue Diamond does a fantastic one).

 • Granulated sweetener.
-To keep the calories low, I used granulated allulose, but any sweetener can be used.
+To keep the calories low, I used granulated allulose (which dissolves like sugar), but any sweetener can be used.
 If you’re not worried about a few extra calories, use regular sugar or maple syrup.

 How to make a healthy chocolate milkshake